IP Configuration: Configure IP Address and Network Settings

 Two settings are available in the Port Number Settings area: Server Listen Ports and Default URL Ports.
 When configuring these, keep in mind that connections made to valid ports may be rejected by network restrictions set in /appliance > Security > Appliance Administration and in /login > Management > Security.
 The opposite is also true: connections made to invalid ports are rejected even if such connections satisfy network restrictions.

-Default URL Ports are used when generating URLs that point back to the appliance, such as session keys generated from the access console.
+Default URL Ports are used when generating URLs that point back to the B Series Appliance, such as session keys generated from the access console.
 When the default ports are blocked on the network (or can be expected to fail for any other reason), you can change the default URL ports to have generated URLs spawn with the ports that you specify.
 Whatever ports you enter should also be listed in the Server Listen Ports; otherwise, the default ports do not connect.
 For example, if you enter 8080 in the Default URL Port field, make sure 8080 is also in the HTTP or HTTPS Listen Port field.
 Unlike the listen port fields, you cannot enter more than one port in either of the URL port fields.
 You cannot enter the same port in both fields.

 From Access Type, you can restrict access over this IP to the public site or customer client.
 Use Allow Both to allow access for both the public site and customer client.